 This risk increases with people that grind their teeth or have other missing tooth which increases the forces each tooth has to endure.

 Some people may also get porcelain and ceramic crowns as a long-term cosmetic approach for discoloured, crooked, or uneven front teeth.

-What is involved in the procedure?
+What is involved in a dental crowns procedure?

-The tooth is prepared in the same way as having a filling done.
-An impression is taken and a temporary plastic crown is made to last until the permanent crown is fitted.
-If you have any problems with the tooth or temporary crown during this period it is very important to let us know.
+Traditionally, an impression is taken and a temporary plastic crown is made to last until the permanent crown is fitted.
+If you have any problems with the tooth or temporary crown during this period, it is very important to let us know.